9.1.4 |

 this may be true in some sense, that is, in some sense of

 basis and in some sense of expectation.
-A basis of

-(in a nonlegal, factual-modal way) or normative when one's own or
+normative when one's own or other

-is persuasive enough.
-And then, expectation is so general a
+And then, expectation is so general a term that it may be

-term that it may be expectation on the basis of mathematically
+expectation on the basis of mathematically calculable probabilities, on the

-calculable probabilities, on the basis of an existing system of
+basis of an existing system of (sub)cultural

-(sub)cultural norms or rules (including legal ones) or on no
+norms or rules (including legal ones) or on no other basis than what is

-to make nonlegal property impossible by stipulative definition.
+Now, it is indeed possible to make nonlegal property impossible by

 Yet, such a definition is not justifiable from a historical